-1. Purpose.
-The purpose of the Proto Labs, Inc. 2022 Long-Term Incentive Plan (the "Plan") is to help attract and retain the best available people for positions of responsibility with the Company, to provide additional incentives to them and align their interests with those of the Company's shareholders, and to thereby promote the Company's long-term business success.
+(a) Purpose.
+The purpose of the Proto Labs, Inc. 2022 Long-Term Incentive Plan, as amended and restated (the "Plan") is to help attract and retain the best available people for positions of responsibility with the Company, to provide additional incentives to them and align their interests with those of the Company's shareholders, and to thereby promote the Company's long-term business success.